fodare/Azure_Lessons/README.md

    - Set the Time to {desired time range} after you create the plolicy.
    - Timezone: Set it to your own time zone.
 4. At the top, click Save.

+### Azure Site Recovery
+Is a tool the has disaster recovery as a service.
+With Azure site recovery, you do not have to worry about having a seperate facility that you maintain for the pueposes of having another physical site to protect against disaster occuring at your main site.

+### Restore a VM from Backup

+Before we can start with recovery, we will need to create a storge account.
+1. From Azure portal navigate to the 3 line icin in the top lef to select Storage accounts.
+2. Click Create storage account and enter the following properties:
+   - Resource group resource associated with target VM
+   - Storage account name: Stroage(LastName) has to be unique.
+   - Region: Should be automatically set to target VM region
+   - Performance: standard.
+   - Account Kind: stroage V2
+   - Replication: Locally redudant stroage(LRS)
+3. Finish creating the stroage account.

+Shutting down VM to be Restored.
+Now we cango to the recovery services vault to start the revoery process.
+In order to do this, the VM that is being restrored VM must be shut down before you start the process.
+1. In the Azure Portal go to Webserverbackups resource group and select {Target VM}.
+2. Under Protected items select Backup items.
+3. Under BACKUP MANAGEMENT TYPE, click on Azure Virtual Machine.
+4. Confirm that the backup has already completed by looking in Latest restore point.
+5. Click on the 3 dots on the far right to access the context menu and click Restore VM.
+6. In the Restore Virtual Machine, under the field for Restore pointclick on Select.
+7. In Select restore point, you should see at least one restore point and select the most recent restore point and click OK to select the restore point.
+8. Returning to the Restore Virtual Machine you will have these options:
+      - Restore configuration: Replace existing
+      - Staging Location: Select the already created stroage account.
+9. Finish the restore by clicking rstore.
+10. Check the progress of the restore by going to {servervault}>Monitoring>Backup Jobs.
+There is a backup running as well because Azure Backup takes a snapshot of the VM before replacing the disk.
+11. Refresh periodcally for th status to update.
+12. After the virtual machine is successfully restored you should be able to start it and login.

+### On-premise Backup steps

+1. Login to the Azure portal.
+2. Create a recovery services vault.
+3. Setup the stroge replication (Locally or geo-redundant)
+4. Download software packege from Azure portal and install on premise.

+### cloud VM Backups steps
+1. Login to the Azure portal
+2. Go to VM and under operations, select Backup
+3. Create a recovery services vault.
+4. Select the option to Backup now.

+### Restoring files from Backup
+Set up a Simulation to Recover index.html
+   - Login to server web01lb via RDP.
+   - Delete the index.html file.

+Restore index.html

+   - From Azure Portal navigate to Backup items for the webloadbalancer Recovery Services.
+   - Click on Azure Virtual Machines and observe that both load balance web servers are present.
+   - Access the Context menu for web01lb and select File Recovery.
+   - Generate the script and password and then download the script onto you local computer
+   - Run the executable and it will open your command prompt on the local system asking for a password.
+   - Copy and paste the password from the Azure Portal in the field Password to run the script.
+   - Upon successfu connectiion, the PowerShell prompt will show Connection succeeded!.
+   - In your file browser you will see two drives mounted on your local system (System Reserved (E:) and       Windows (F:)).
+   - Navigate to the Windows Folder and navigate to the path F:\inetpub\wwwroot and see the custom index.html file.
+   - Copy the iisstart.htm file back to your Web Server.
+   - Finish the process by clicking the Unmount Disks.
+   - Quit (Q) the PowerShell
+   - In the Azure Portal it will show the status Unmount successful